 Our industries are characterized by the existence of a large number of patents and by litigation based on allegations of infringement or other violations of intellectual property rights.
 Moreover, in recent years, individuals and groups have purchased patents and other intellectual property assets for the purpose of making claims of infringement in order to extract settlements from companies like ours.
 To date we have received no claims with respect to our infringement of intellectual property or patents but, in the future, third parties may claim that we are infringing upon their patents or other intellectual property rights.
 In addition, we may be or may become contractually obligated to indemnify our utility customers or other third parties that use or resell our products in the event our products are alleged to infringe a third-party's intellectual property rights.
 Responding to such claims, regardless of their merit, can be time consuming, costly to defend in litigation, divert management's attention and resources, damage our reputation and brand, and cause us to incur significant expenses.
 Even if we are indemnified against such costs, the indemnifying party may be unable to uphold its contractual obligations.
-Further, claims of intellectual property or permanent injunction prohibiting us from marketing, selling or distributing the affected products.
+Further, claims of intellectual property infringement might require us to redesign affected products, delay affected product offerings, enter into costly settlement or license agreements or pay costly damage awards or face a temporary or permanent injunction prohibiting us from marketing, selling or distributing the affected products.
 If we cannot or do not license the alleged infringed technology on reasonable terms or at all, or substitute similar technology from another source, our revenue and earnings could be adversely impacted.
 Additionally, our utility customers may not purchase our products if they are concerned that our products infringe third-party intellectual property rights.
 This could reduce the market opportunity for the sale of our products and services.
 The occurrence of any of these events may have a material adverse effect on our business, financial condition and results of operations.